rebelot/heirline.nvim/cookbook.md

         end
     end,

-    -- the first statusline with no condition, or which condition returns true is used -- think of it as a switch case without fallthrough. init = utils.pick_child_on_condition,
+    -- the first statusline with no condition, or which condition returns true is used.
+    -- think of it as a switch case with breaks to stop fallthrough. fallthrough = false,

     SpecialStatusline, TerminalStatusline, InactiveStatusline, DefaultStatusline, }